elclanrs/jq-idealforms-old/README.md

 ```

 ####`responsiveAt`
 By default, jq-idealforms will make the form "adaptive".
-It will adapt to the container allowing it to work with any grid responsive grid system.
+It will adapt to the container allowing it to work with any responsive grid system.
 You can change this behavior by assigning a number value to the `responsiveAt` option.
 ```javascript
 // Make responsive only at a certain window size.